reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 jellyfish count --help
 ```

-on your command line to understand what are the parameters we have imputed in the above line.
-Help messages are a useful way for you to understand what you are running, and to see if you would like to add any other parameter for your specific case.
+on your command line to understand what are the parameters you have imputed in the above line.
+Help messages are a useful way for you to understand what you are running, and to see if you would like to add any other parameter for your specific analysis case.
 Also remember that beyond this course, the internet is always on your side.
 If you google ‘jellyfish user guide’, for example, you will find [JellyfishUserGuide]( http://www.genome.umd.edu/docs/JellyfishUserGuide.pdf)

 ### Back

 2-) Jellyfish histo

-Now that we have counted our 31 letters kmers, we want to transform it to a histogram file so we can plot it.
+Now that you have counted our 31 letters kmers, we want to transform it to a histogram file so we can plot it.
 Then we have our second command:

 ```console